Episcopal High School (Alexandria, Virginia): Arts programs

 Episcopal offers arts courses in instrumental music, vocal music, acting, dance, ceramics, photography, videography, drawing, painting, music theory, and music recording.
 Every year 61% of students take arts courses.
 All students entering as freshmen are required complete two courses in the arts during their four years, and older students must complete one course in order to graduate.

 Arts courses take place in the 42,000 square-foot Ainslie Arts Center, named for former headmaster Lee S. Ainslie '56.
-The building opened in 2003 and includes a 540-seat William N. Pendleton auditorium, 100-seat black box theater, and a 24-channel digital recording studio.
+The building opened in 2003 and includes a 540-seat William N. Pendleton auditorium (built 1950), 100-seat black box theater, and a 24-channel digital recording studio.

 The school regularly offers student and professional art shows, concerts and workshops.
 The National Chamber Players perform at the school several times each year, and student musicians often perform with the Youth Symphony Orchestra.

 Chapel and spiritual life

-Students are required to attend a 15–20-minute chapel service two times a week and a monthly evening Vespers service.
+Students are required to attend a 15–20-minute chapel service three times a week and a monthly evening Vespers service.
 There is a voluntary church service each Sunday.
-Though the school is affiliated with the Episcopal Diocese of Virginia, students of all religions are welcomed and Episcopal strives to include traditions of all faith backgrounds in its services.
+Though the school is an Episcopal school, students of all religions are welcomed, and Episcopal strives to include traditions of all faith backgrounds in its services.
 The Chaplain's Office will also work with students to take them off-campus to attend various houses of worship in the area if they are interested, including other churches, synagogues, and mosques.
-Through its programs, Episcopal has brought to campus a number of notable leaders in spiritual life including Archbishop Desmond Tutu, the Most Rev. Michael Curry, Katherine Hayhoe, and David Zahl.
+Through its programs, Episcopal has brought to campus a number of notable leaders in spiritual life including Archbishop Desmond Tutu, the Most Rev. Michael Curry, Katharine Hayhoe, and David Zahl.

-Tuition

-The comprehensive tuition fee for the 2020-2021 school year is $63,200 and includes tuition, room and board, and other expenses.
-Episcopal offers several financial options.
-In 2020-21, approximately 34 percent of the student body will receive financial assistance.
-Approximately $7.5 million in aid is awarded annually, with the average grant equaling about $49,000.

 Athletics

-Episcopal fields 43 boys' and girls' interscholastic teams in 16 sports: football, field hockey, soccer, tennis, cross county, volleyball, swimming, basketball, climbing, squash, track and field, wrestling, baseball, crew, golf, lacrosse, and softball.
-Non-interscholastic sports, such as kayaking, dance, cross training, and strength training, are also available.
+Episcopal fields 52 boys' and girls' interscholastic teams in 19 sports: baseball, basketball, climbing, crew, cross county, field hockey, football, golf, lacrosse, soccer, softball, squash, swimming, tennis, track and field, ultimate frisbee, volleyball, and wrestling.
+Non-interscholastic programs, such as sports media, dance, cross training, and strength training, are also available.
+There are varsity, junior varsity, and, for some sports, junior-level teams.
+Students are expected to complete three seasons of sports as freshmen, at least two as sophomores and juniors, and at least one as seniors.
+However, these requirements may be met by participation in non-interscholastic sports or by serving as managers for the scholastic sports teams.

+Episcopal has sent 272 athletes to colleges since 2013.

+Conference affiliation

 The boys' teams compete in the Interstate Athletic Conference (IAC).
-The school has won 32 IAC Championships since 1979 and seven Virginia Independent School State Championships since 1996.
+The school has won 48 IAC Championships since 1979 and seven Virginia Independent School State Championships since 1996.
 Episcopal's girls' teams compete in the Independent School League (ISL).
-They have won 21 ISL Championships since 1993.
+They have won 41 ISL Championships since 1993.

+Episcopal won their first-ever Independent School League tournament championship in 2010 in field hockey.
+It was the first for Episcopal since joining the ISL 1993.